ofgulban/LAYNII_extras/README.md

 # PyLAYNII (work in progress...)
 Just a project for self-education.
-Looking at [LAYNII](https://github.com/layerfMRI/LAYNII) and reimplementing some parts of it in python.
+Looking at [LAYNII](https://github.com/layerfMRI/LAYNII) code and implementing some parts of it in python.
+I am not aiming for direct translation but I am aiming for getting similar results by implementing the main concepts.

 ## TODO
 - [x] LN_LAYER_SMOOTH